z-esmaily/Spawn_Gradient_Descent/README.md

 - **Fashion-MNIST**: Reached 93% accuracy on ResNet-20 in just 25 epochs.

 These results highlight the significant impact of the spawning step in improving exploration and efficiency during training, making SpGD a powerful alternative to traditional optimization methods for deep learning tasks.

-For testing on the **CIFAR** dataset, we based our implementation on the existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) method.
-Our optimizer is defined in the `spawngd.py` file located in the *optimizers* folder.

-Experiments were conducted on the *ResNet* and *DenseNet* models.
-The trained models are stored in the *checkpoint* directory.
-To compare different methods and view the results, you can run the `SPAWNGD.ipynb` notebook.

-All materials related to the CIFAR dataset testing are available through this [Google Drive link](https://drive.google.com/drive/folders/1jp--CqS57AgXeLgCOx1HfgFDYy_c7pCo?usp=drive_link).